Organizational Culture & the Kanban Maturity Model

 • Culture can be viewed as the collection of values and norms that define the identity of the organization, and the behaviors that result from attempting to align decisions and actions with espoused values and norms

-• Culture can also be viewed through a 3-dimension sociological model with social innovation, social cohesion and social capital representing the 3-dimensional space.
-Every organizational culture can be mapped in this space.
+• We can also view culture through a 3-dimension sociological model with social innovation, social cohesion and social capital representing the 3-dimensional space.
+You can map every organizational culture this space.

-• We believe that organizational culture can be hacked through the actions of the leaders: new values can be introduced; the sociology can be changed through a combination of values and practice adoption.
+• We believe that you can hack the organizational culture through the actions of the leaders: introducing new values; changing the sociology through a combination of values and practice adoption.

 The KMM is build on the belief that desirable outcomes follow practice adoption, that practice adoption can only ever follow culture, and that culture adapts to practiced values.
 Therefore, all change must be driven first and foremost through adoption of values.

 We use simple mnemonic structures, we call decision filters to encourage appropriate behavior aligned to values.
 Decision filters are a coaching tool, to enable changes in normative behavior from leaders.
-Alignment of decisions and actions signals a change in culture to the workforce.
-Proper use of decision filters is a means to hack the culture and mold it into a better, more desirable state.
+In particular, alignment of decisions and actions signals a change in culture to the workforce.
+Hence, proper use of decision filters is a means to hack the culture and mold it into a better, more desirable state.

 We’ve also provided guidance on practices that hack the sociology of the organization: practices that increase trust; and practices that either strengthen or weaken the social cohesion.

 Perhaps, the most remarkable aspect of the model is the guidance on social innovation.
 We often hear from senior leaders that “we are not innovative enough.”
-And we see plenty of companies pursuing the adoption of frameworks and methodologies for innovation.
+In reality we see plenty of companies pursuing the adoption of frameworks and methodologies for innovation.

 Liberal culture naturally maps to the deeper levels of organizational maturity, specifically ML5 and ML6.
 It would be really challenging to achieve the outcomes expected at ML5 and ML6 without a strongly liberal, innovative culture.
 In this respect, the KMM encapsulates the historical period of the Enlightenment in its architecture.
 A built-for-survival, resilient, robust, antifragile organizational culture resembles a mature, liberal democracy as envisaged by 17th and 18th Century philosophers.